 On March 18, 2024, the Company acquired F.H.
 Investments Inc. ("Asteria Health") a privately held 503B manufacturer of compounded bioidentical hormones.
 The total consideration of \$8.9 million consisted of \$8.4 million in cash payments and an additional \$0.5 million cash earnout payment that was contingent on meeting certain operating metrics.
 The Company determined that the operating metrics set forth in the purchase agreement were met during the second quarter of 2024.
-The Company distributed the earnout payment to the former owners of Asteria Health, and as of June 30, 2024 was relieved of the earnout liability.
+The Company distributed the earnout payment to the former owners of Asteria Health, and as of September 30, 2024 was relieved of the earnout liability.
 The Company remeasures contingent consideration at each reporting date until the contingency is resolved.
 Due to the short-term nature of the earnout liability, the Company concluded there was no change in the fair value of the earnout liability between the date of acquisition and the date the operating metrics were satisfied.
 The Company accounted for this transaction as a business combination.
 The fair value estimates of the assets acquired and liabilities assumed are preliminary and subject to adjustments during the measurement period (up to one year following the acquisition date).
-The Company has received preliminary valuations and is completing its review of the reports and related assumptions.
-Due to the timing of the acquisition, the Company has not received a valuation on the property and equipment.
+The Company has not received a valuation on the property and equipment.
 The final fair value of the net assets acquired may result in adjustments to these assets and liabilities, including goodwill.